ceph/ceph/doc/man/8/mount.ceph.rst

 ============

 **mount.ceph** is part of the Ceph distributed file system.
-Please refer to the Ceph wiki at http://ceph.newdream.net/wiki for more information.
+Please refer to the Ceph documentation at http://ceph.com/docs for more information.

 See also